-You can edit your board by clicking on the 3 dots at the top left of the screen above the first Pin.
-This is where you write your board descriptions.
+To edit your board, click on the three dots located at the top left of the screen above the first pin.
+This is where you’ll input your board descriptions.

 By “organizing your boards”, I mean the order in which your Pinterest boards are placed and shown to visitors.
 There are different ways to organize your Pinterest boards.
 For instance, you can choose to sort them automatically from A to Z or to display the newest boards first.

 However, the best way to organize your boards is by using the drag-and-drop feature.
 With this feature, you can choose where each board should be positioned by dragging and dropping them to the right place.
 I recommend the following order: the first board is your “Best of” board, where you only place your own content.
 Like my She Can Blog board (see the picture below).
 Position this board at the top, because the goal is for users to see and engage with your content.

 When I refer to organizing your Pinterest boards, I’m talking about the order in which your boards appear.
 Maintaining an organized Pinterest profile helps users navigate your boards easily and find the content that interests them.